1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - You will then need to choose how to resolve the conflict by deciding to send the local version

-- on the server (= sync)
+- to the server (= synchronize)

 - or to the computer's recycle bin

-Avoiding synchronization conflicts / blacklist
+Avoid synchronization conflicts / blacklist

-, the slash (forward slash) /
+the slash (forward slash) /

 or backslash \

-and certain extensions like .idlk
+and some extensions such as .idlk

 ,.parms.db